Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: INTRODUCTION

-The concurrent development of emerging technologies, such as real-time rendering technologies, digital twin, artificial intelligence, 6G communications and blockchain, has promoted the proliferation of the metaverse \cite{a1}.
-The metaverse was first created in the science fiction named \emph{Snow Crash} \cite{a2}, which is a three-dimensional (3D) virtual space parallel to the physical world.
-Then, the success of the famous film \emph{Ready Player One} brings the concept of metaverse back to the cutting-edge discussions \cite{a3}.
-As a result, more and more leading companies, especially Facebook, are striving to bring the metaverse to life.
-To provide immersive experiences for people in the metaverse, real-time rendering technologies (e.g., Virtual Reality (VR), Augmented Reality (AR), and spatial sounding rendering) are considered to be the main interaction interfaces \cite{a4}.
+The blossom of emerging technologies, such as real-time rendering technologies, digital twin, artificial intelligence, 6G communications and blockchain, has promoted the proliferation of the metaverse \cite{a1}.
+The metaverse was first created in the science fiction named \emph{Snow Crash} \cite{a2}, which is a stereoscopic virtual space parallel to the physical world.
+Then, the successful broadcast of the famous film \emph{Ready Player One} raises the public's attention in the metaverse again \cite{a3}.
+To provide immersive experiences for people in the metaverse, real-time rendering technologies (e.g., extended reality and spatial sounding rendering) are considered to be the main interaction interfaces \cite{a4}.
 For the medium graphic and audio rendering services in the metaverse, the providers may not have dedicated computing resources.
-Besides, the intensive computation from medium metaverse services is usually unbearable for resource-limited mobile or IoT devices \cite{a1}.
-In such conditions, the distributed collaborative computing could be adopted to solve computing-intensive tasks in the metaverse \cite{a5}.
+Besides, the intensive computation from medium metaverse services may be unbearable for resource-limited mobile devices \cite{a1}.
+As such, the distributed collaborative computing has been adopted to solve computing-intensive tasks in the metaverse \cite{a5}.